raspberrypilearning/encoded-art/en/step_6.md

 --- task ---

-**Create** a list called `message` to hold the series of letters in the message ready to encode, then populate the list by using `append` to add the coded dictionary values for each letter:
+**Create** a list to hold the series of letters in the message ready to encode, then populate the list by using `append` to add the coded dictionary values for each letter.

+--- collapse ---
+---
+title: Encode and Append to a list
+---

 --- code ---
 ---